-Thank you for the opportunity to perform the performance audit relating to the Santa Clara Valley Transportation Authority (VTA) 2016 Measure B Sales Tax Program (2016 Measure B), as required by the ballot language mandating that annual audits be conducted by an independent auditor.
-Requirements specify that proceeds are to be expended consistent with the approved 2016 Measure B, and that program categories will be administered in accordance with program guidelines and policies to be developed and approved by the VTA Board of Directors.
+Thank you for the opportunity to perform the performance audit relating to the Santa Clara Valley Transportation Authority (VTA) 2016 Measure B Sales Tax Program (2016 Measure B, or the Program), as required by the ballot language mandating that annual audits be conducted by an independent auditor.
+Requirements specify that proceeds are to be expended consistent with the approved 2016 Measure B ballot language, and that program categories will be administered in accordance with program guidelines and policies to be developed and approved by the VTA Board of Directors (the Board).
 This report summarizes the results of our review.

 Moss Adams LLP conducted this performance audit in accordance with Generally Accepted Government Auditing Standards (GAGAS), as outlined in our agreement.
 These standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and audit results based on our audit objectives.
 The scope of this engagement is outlined in the body of our report.
-This report was developed based on information from our review of 2016 Measure B records for fiscal year 2020-2021.
+This report was developed based on information from our review of 2016 Measure B records for fiscal year 2021-2022.

-We appreciate the opportunity to help you monitor and continuously improve your oversight or program performance.
-Please do not hesitate to contact me if you have any questions or need further assistance regarding this important matter.
+We appreciate the opportunity to help you monitor and continuously improve your oversight of program performance.
+Please do not hesitate to contact us if you have any questions or need further assistance regarding this important matter.